• Request Info

 Conference of the Long Island Philosophical Society: “A ‘Crucial’ Moral Debunking Argument” (April 13th, 2024: Molloy University).

-University of Tennessee Graduate Student Association Conference on Emerging Technologies and Social Ethics: “Categorical Programming: How Kant might solve ethical bias and prevent AI-driven atrocities” (April 6-7th, 2024).
+University of Tennessee Graduate Student Association Conference on Emerging Technologies and Social Ethics: “Categorical Programming: How Kant might solve ethical bias and prevent AI-driven atrocities” (April 6-7th, 2024: University of Tennessee).

 Eastern Regional Meeting of the Society of Christian Philosophers: “A ‘Crucial’ Moral Debunking Argument” (March 7-9th, 2024: Samford University).
-I also served as a presentation chair at this conference.
+Additionally served as a session chair.

 Tennessee Philosophical Association Conference: “The Paradox of Moral Tolerance: Exposing Normative Relativism’s Blind Spot” (October 21st, 2023: Vanderbilt University).